signalfx/signalfx-agent/README.md

 To obtain the bundle, go to [Github Releases Page](https://github.com/signalfx/signalfx-agent/releases) and download the most recent release.

-To learn more, see [Windows Standalone .zip](./docs/advanced-install-options.md#windows-standalone-zip).
+To learn more, see [Install to Windows using a ZIP file](./docs/agent-install-standalone-windows).

 ### Privileges